MscDevOpsSecurity/damn-vulnerable-docker-container/README.md

 <img widt=600 src="static/dvdc.png">
 </p>

+##### Disclamer:
-> Disclamer: This Image is broken by design and is dedicated to learn some techniques to dive into a dumpster and search for treasures
+> This Image is broken by design and dedicated to learn some techniques to dive into a dumpster and search for treasures

 <br>
 <br>